Few are aware of

 on its government's fundamental policies as hippies had

-called miracles of The Beatles and 1960s Youth Revolution.
+The Beatles and 1960s Youth Revolution and Peace Movement.

 For many Beatles fans like me; especially in America, the

-introduce new fashions from England but brought new ideas
+from England but brought new ideas that transformed the

 a) Put yourself in a good frame of mind.